siavvasm/LiferayCustomAuthenticators/README.md

  4. Bypass the internal authentication mechanism (second step of the *Authentication Pipeline*).

-**Attention:** The last two steps are performed by defining the appropriate properties of the **portal-ext.properties file.
+**Attention:** The last two steps are performed by defining the appropriate properties of the *"portal-ext.properties"* file.
 For more information on how to edit this file see the next section.

 A useful tutorial on how to create custom Authenticator classes can be found [here](https://web.liferay.com/community/wiki/-/wiki/Main/Developing+a+Custom+Authentication+System).